-Billie Eilish's Quotes About Getting Body-Shamed Over A Bathing Suit Will Piss You Off
+Billie's Story About Getting Body-Shamed Over Her Bathing Suit Will Piss You Off

 Billie Eilish has a love-hate relationship with social media.
 While she enjoys connecting with fans, Eilish admits she sometimes needs a break due to all the unnecessary criticism she receives online.
 One of those instances came in January after Eilish shared highlights from her Hawaiian vacation to Instagram.
 Trolls just had to find something to complain about and it all had to do with Eilish's outfit: a bathing suit.
 Billie Eilish's quotes about getting body-shamed over her bathing suit will honestly make you so mad.

 In a new interview with Dazed, Eilish opened up about her reaction to seeing the criticism on IG.
 "I saw comments like, ‘How dare she talk about not wanting to be sexualized and wear this?!’" she said, referencing her Calvin Klein ad where she explained she wears "big baggy clothes" in an effort to avoid commentary on her body.